mgalgs/idleminer/README.md

 Only `ethminer` through [flexpool](https://flexpool.io/) is supported at the moment.

-This is essentially a collection of scripts and systemd (user) service files.
+This is really just a collection of scripts and systemd (user) service files.
 It starts and stops mining automatically, using `xprintidle` to determine idleness.